AKSW/DBNQA/README.md

 ### Hartman, Marx, and Soru et al., 2018

-This paper explain on how the dataset was made.
+This paper explains how the dataset was made.

 ```
 @inproceedings{hartmann-marx-soru-2018,